DinerIsmail/xrcambridge.org.legacy/_includes/content/xr-youth.md

 You can be part of several of these groups simultaneously.

 ## Events
-Details of all our meetings, trainings, talks and protests are on the main XR Cambridge events page: xrcambridge.org/events.
+Details of all our meetings, trainings, talks and protests are on the [main XR Cambridge events page](/events).
 You’re welcome at any of them!

 ## Meetings
 Newcomers are welcome to join us!
 We’ll give you an introduction to XR Youth, show you how to get involved, and make you